Lovely-XPP/Dell-Latitude-E7480-Hackintosh/README.md

 * Delete the existing `config.plist`
 * Change `config-intel-wireless-card.plist` into `config.plist`

+## ComboJack Installation

+Hackintosh combojack support for alc256/alc255 from https://github.com/hackintosh-stuff/ComboJack Step by step to use this,
+* Clone combojack repository
+* Run ComboJack_Installer/install.sh in terminal and reboot
+* Done.
+When you attach a headphone there will be a popup asking about headphone type.

 ## Credits
 * [Acidanthera](https://github.com/Acidanthera) for oc package and main kexts.